ignaden/CarND-Advanced-Lane-Lines/writeup.md

 All of the code for lane/line fitting is contained within `src/linefit.py` - it's based on the code provided by the course materials.

 There're two modes of lane detection:
+- Create new fits (`new_line_fit`, lines 41 to 138 in `src/linefit.py`):
+ - As per course material, I create a number of stacked windows for each lane
+ - All of the non-zero X points within the windows are used to

+- Update existing ones (`update_fit`, lines 141 to 175 in `src/linefit.py`):
     - In cases where we have no prior lanes detected or the last detection did not converge (I describe criteria below).
-- When we update existing lane fits

-##### Creating new fits
-- Code: `new_line_fit`, lines 41 to 138 in `src/linefit.py`
-- We use other stuff as well...
--

-##### Updating existing fits
-- Code: `update_fit`, lines 141 to 175 in `src/linefit.py`
-- We use existing fit data to do something cool...
+    - The process is similar to the one above, except that we use the existing curve fits to identify the centers of the windows.

 ![alt text][image5]